OpenMDAO/dymos/dymos/docs/feature_reference/phases/objective.rst

 - the name of a control rate or rate2 (second derivative)
 - the path of an output in the ODE relative to the top level of the ODE

-|project| will find the full path of the given variable and add it to the problem as an objective.
+Dymos will find the full path of the given variable and add it to the problem as an objective.

 .. note::